-Here are Lorraine Johnson’s five favourites!
+Here are five of my favourites!

 Bloodroot (Sanguinaria canadensis): This early spring native plant is a joy!
 White blooms appear before most other plants have emerged, making it a very welcome harbinger of the growing season.
 Its scalloped leaves create a lovely groundcover.
 Prefers shade, rich soil, and average moisture.
 Bloodroot is a great alternative to lawn grass in shady conditions.
 Zone 4.

 Goatsbeard (Aruncus dioicus): Shady conditions and clay soil are a tough combination, but this upright, bushy perennial will thrive.
 Its flowers—creamy white plumes that rise above the foliage—are a knockout in early and midsummer.
 Grows to approximately 6 feet, with a spread of 4 feet.
 Give it plenty of room, and water during dry spells.
 Zone 3b.

 Serviceberry (Amelanchier canadensis): This native deciduous tree has it all: prolific, showy white flowers in spring, delicious (for humans and for birds!) berries in summer, and a small stature (20 feet) that makes it perfect for urban gardens.
 A bonus: it tolerates shade.
 Zone 3b.